rcarrata/rcarrata.github.io/_posts/2022-01-24-secure-argo-supply-chain.md

 ### 1.1 Configure the users and tokens in Gitea

-Before to start playing with GPG Keys and Gitea, we need to set up the proper user / tokens and permissions.
+Before starting to play with GPG Keys and Gitea, we need to set up the proper user / tokens and permissions.

-* Let's generate the Gitea Admin user for manage our Gitea Server from the console.
+* Let's generate the Gitea Admin user to manage our Gitea Server from the console.
 Generate a gitea-admin user with admin privileges:

 ```sh
 export gturl=https://$(kubectl get route -n gitea gitea -o jsonpath='{.spec.host}')